 Funded by NIH, we are seeking highly motivated candidates who received PhD recently or in the near future to join a multidisciplinary team.
-The goal is to develop novel neurotechnologies that can leverage on emerging technologies such as focused ultrasound, brain-computer interface, AI, and biomedical imaging, for the purpose of elucidating the underlying mechanisms and establishing such neurotechnologies for translation to human subjects including managing brain disorders.
-Successful candidates are expected to have a strong quantitative background with PhD in biomedical engineering, acoustics, electrical engineering, physics, computational neuroscience, or a related field.
+Successful candidates are expected to have a strong quantitative background with PhD in biomedical engineering, electrical engineering, physics, computational neuroscience, or a related field.
 Strong interest and demonstrated experience in experimental investigation or analyzing of biomedical or clinical data are desired.
 Ability to work independently and collaboratively, and outstanding writing skills essential.
 Candidates with research expertise in any of the following areas are welcome to apply.

-Outstanding candidates interested in working on any of the above projects are welcome to send inquiries including a statement of interest and complete CV.
+Outstanding candidates interested in working on electrophysiological source imaging are welcome to send inquiries including a statement of interest and complete CV.
 Official applications should be submitted to major degree programs including biomedical engineering, electrical and computer engineering, or neural computation at Carnegie Mellon University.
-E-mail of inquiries can be submitted with complete CV/resume.
+E-mail of inquiries can be submitted with complete CV/resume (pdf).

 For all positions, interested candidates should e-mail a single pdf file consisting of a cover letter and CV to Prof. Bin He at.